 1

-🧠 Core Objective: guide your team members to set goals they are motivated to achieve.
+🧠 What’s the goal?
+Guide your team members to set goals they are motivated to achieve.

 “Motivation is the single most important factor in any sort of success.” – Edmund Hillary